HomeSustainabilityGovernanceCorporate Governance

 Determining Board Member Remuneration

-In the process for determining the compensation for directors, the Nomination and Compensation Advisory Committee, the majority of which consists of independent directors and is chaired by an independent director, deliberates and reports its findings to the Board of Directors, which respects those findings.
-The decision is then entrusted to the representative directors, within the scope decided at the General Meeting of Shareholders and determined by our company regulations.
+In the process for determining the compensation for directors, the Nomination and Compensation Advisory Committee, the majority of whom are independent directors, and chaired by an independent director, deliberates and reports its findings to the Board of Directors, which respects those findings.
+The decision is then entrusted to the representative directors within the scope decided at the General Meeting of Shareholders and determined by our company regulations.

 • Fixed compensation is set according to position.